mdfarragher/IML/Regression/TaxiFarePrediction/README.md

 }
 ```

-We're seeing the same machine learning pipeline components as in the previous code assignment:
+We're seeing similar machine learning pipeline components as in the previous code assignment:

 * A **Concatenate** component which combines all input data columns into a single column called 'Features'.
 This is a required step because ML.NET can only train on a single input column.
 * A **LightGbm** regression training algorithm which will train the model.

-The **TrainModel** method is also unchanged:
+The **TrainModel** method is unchanged:

 ```csharp
 public static ITransformer TrainModel(MLContext mlContext, IDataView trainingDataView, IEstimator<ITransformer> trainingPipeline)